When Only the Final Text Survives: Implicit Execution Tracing for Multi-Agent Auditing

-To robustly localize transitions, we smooth the margin sequence with cumulative sum algorithm to $\{z_t\}$.
-For the $k$-th segment starting at position $\hat{\tau}_{k-1}$, we track the cumulative deviation from the local mean margin $\bar{z}_k$:
+To robustly localize transitions, we smooth the margin sequence $\{z_t\}$ with a cumulative sum algorithm.
+For the $s$-th segment starting at position $\hat{\tau}_{s-1}$, we track the cumulative deviation from the local mean margin $\bar{z}_s$:

-We formally define the detection operator $D$ as a binary decision at the potential change point $\hat{\tau}_k = \arg\max_{t > \hat{\tau}_{k-1}} |C_t|$:
+We formally define the detection operator $D$ as a binary decision at the potential change point $\hat{\tau}_s = \arg\max_{t > \hat{\tau}_{s-1}} |C_t|$:

 where $\tau$ is the sensitivity threshold.
-By iteratively identifying these extrema, we partition the interaction log into $K$ contiguous segments.
+By iteratively identifying these extrema, we partition the output sequence $Y$ into $S$ contiguous segments.
 This induced segmentation allows us to recover the \textbf{attribution function} $\hat{g}(t)$ as a piecewise-constant mapping:

-where $\hat{a}_k$ is the dominant agent identified within the $k$-th segment.
+where $\hat{a}_s$ is the dominant agent identified within the $s$-th segment.